youtype/boto3_stubs_docs/mypy_boto3_storagegateway/client.md

 ### list_gateways

-Lists gateways owned by an AWS account in an AWS Region specified in the request.
+Lists gateways owned by an account in an Region specified in the request.

 Type annotations for `boto3.client("storagegateway").list_gateways` method.